Hôtel Bonaparte: A victim of the urban planning of Baron Haussmann on behalf of Emperor Napoléon III

 The Hôtel Bonaparte was therefore not a victim of building speculation, but of the urban planning of Georges-Eugène Haussmann, Baron Haussmann, and Emperor Napoléon III, who instructed the baron to bring air and light to the centre of Paris.

 An early 20th-century map of the 9th arrondissement of Paris, showing the former location of the Hôtel Bonaparte, before and after the construction work for the Rue de Châteaudun.

 Site plan with the planned extension of the Rue Ollivier (now Rue de Châteaudun) through the Hôtel Bonaparte.

 Considering the appreciation with which Emperor Napoléon III treated the legacy of his uncle Emperor Napoléon I, it was difficult for his contemporaries to understand why he allowed the demolition of the Hôtel Bonaparte.
-Before the house's demolition, parts of the interior design were removed and sold and later reinstalled in other properties, including those belonging to the family de Rothschild, but also in other houses belonging to the family Bonaparte.
+Before the house's demolition, parts of the interior fittings were removed and sold and later reinstalled in other properties, including those belonging to the family de Rothschild, but also in other houses belonging to the family Bonaparte.
 These include the Villa Ephrussi de Rothschild and the former Parisian townhouse of Roland Bonaparte at 10 Avenue d'Iéna, which opened in 2010 as the luxury Hôtel Shangri-La Paris.

 The former access to the Hôtel Bonaparte from the Rue de la Victoire now corresponds roughly to the address 60 Rue de la Victoire, whereas the house itself was located closer to 49 and 51 Rue de Châteaudun.